-They deliver the same message every year and just change the date.
-How can Lyme disease be that scary when most dogs will never get sick.
+Yet, how can Lyme disease be that scary when most dogs will never get sick?
 Even when they test positive for Lyme.

 You might think I’m biased when it comes to vaccines and that would be true … but I’m nowhere near as biased as the huge corporations that make billions of dollars off dogs and cats each year!
 And don’t think they’ll share my little secret that 95% of dogs with Lyme disease will NEVER develop any symptoms … there’s no money in that message.

-They do try to scare you and your vet every year so you’ll run out and get their spot ons and vaccines.
+But they will try to scare you and your vet every year, so you’ll run out and get their spot ons and vaccines.

 But now I hope you know better than to get caught up in the propaganda.

-So are you going to vaccinate your dog for Lyme this year?
+So, will you vaccinate your dog for Lyme this year?